-The Bainbridge Island Japanese American Community (BIJAC) honors the heritage of the Issei (first-generation Japanese) who came to the United States, and particularly to Bainbridge Island, to make a new life for themselves and their children.
+The Bainbridge Island Japanese American Community (BIJAC) honors the heritage of the Issei (first-generation Japanese) who came to the United States, and particularly those who came to Bainbridge Island, to make a new life for themselves and their children.
 We hope to promote a better understanding of the diversity of our nation by sharing their history, customs, and values.
 BIJAC is dedicated to preserving and sharing an accurate historical record through oral histories and an outreach educational program.

-BIJAC's principal focus is the Nidoto Nai Yoni ("Let It Not Happen Again") Memorial to honor those forced to leave their homes during World War II.
+BIJAC's principal focus is the Nidoto Nai Yoni ("Let It Not Happen Again") Bainbridge Island Japanese American Exclusion Memorial to honor those forced to leave their homes during World War II.
 Joining BIJAC in this project are local, county, state, and federal governments, as well as many, many individuals who have donated their time, money, and energy toward its completion.
+The Memorial is now a National Park Service satellite unit of the Minidoka National Historic Site.